jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

     def test_catching_exceptions(self):

-* I cannot use sibling or cousin :ref:`Exceptions<how to test if an Exception is raised>` to catch other :ref:`Exceptions<how to test if an Exception is raised>`
+* I cannot use sibling or cousin :ref:`Exceptions<how to test that an Exception is raised>` to catch other :ref:`Exceptions<how to test that an Exception is raised>`

   .. code-block:: python
     :lineno-start: 35